BruceWind/GcoreCDNIPSelector/README.md

 # GcoreCDNIPSelector
-to choose the [Gcore](https://gcore.com/) IPs with the lowest possible connection latency.
+to choose the best IP from [Gcore](https://gcore.com/) to reach the lowest latency and stable connections.

 ### Background
 Gcore's CDN provide a smooth experience over the world.